 Also, note the terminology at the beginning of the video.
 Categories have groups within them.
 Students go into the groups.
 It is recommended that you use the Category name as the name of the activity for which you’ve assigned groups.

 Lastly, directly from here, you can create one of three areas where your groups can interact.
 So, you might want a group of students to participate in a closed discussion area.
 Maybe, you want them to turn in an assignment, but want them to use the Locker to exchange files first.
 Any combination of the three you can set up.
-Of course, if you just want the groups and will determine how to use them later, you can not check any if you wish.
+Of course, if you just want to create the groups and will determine how to use them later, you can leave all options unchecked if you wish.

 One last note about creating groups, instructors have access to all groups.
 This means if you set up a group, you are still able to go into the group and participate as the instructor.